 Regardless of your industry, it’s your job to stay ahead.
-Staying ahead means becoming acquainted with your customers’ business and the ability to identify and anticipate problems in their field.
-Challenges arise, and it’s important to have the knowledge and skillset to provide a solution that will help the customer feel secure in their actions.
+Staying ahead means becoming acquainted with your customer’s business and the ability to identify and anticipate problems in their field.
+Challenges arise, and it’s important to have the knowledge and skillset to provide a solution to help the customer feel secure in their actions.
 As much as you’re trying to provide exceptional value, you won’t be able to if your knowledge of industry trends and changes lags behind your customers.
 Here are a few things you can do to be known as a thought leader in your field:

 - Create content to share your thoughts and expertise